multiscale/muscle3/docs/source/tutorial.rst

 .. code-block:: python

     elements = [
-            ComputeElement('macro', 'diffusion'),
+            Component('macro', 'diffusion'),
-            ComputeElement('micro', 'reaction')]
+            Component('micro', 'reaction')]

-First, we describe the two compute elements in this model.
-Compute elements can be submodels, or helper components that convert data, control the simulation, or otherwise implement required non-model functionality.
+First, we describe the two components in this model.
+Components can be submodels, or helper components that convert data, control the simulation, or otherwise implement required non-model functionality.
 In this simple example, we only have two submodels: one named ``macro`` and one named ``micro``.
 Macro is implemented by an implementation named ``diffusion``, while micro is implemented by an implementation named ``reaction``.

-The name of a compute element is used by MUSCLE as an address for communication between the models.
-The implementation name is intended for use by a launcher, which would start the corresponding program to create an instance of a compute element.
+The name of a component is used by MUSCLE as an address for communication between the models.
+The implementation name is intended for use by a launcher, which would start the corresponding program to create an instance of a component.
 It is these instances that form the actual running simulation.

 .. code-block:: python